 Asperger's is a form of autism, causing individuals to experience social challenges at school, work, or within their personal lives.
 Often first diagnosed as ADHD in childhood, individuals living with Asperger's are bright, yet lack critical social skills.

 It's important to understand that individuals with Asperger's can carry a conversation and are high-functioning individuals.
 In fact, many exhibit exceptional language development, especially when focusing on topics of interest.
 Being able to speak, developing thoughts and ideas is not the issue; engaging in a socially appropriate conversation is the challenge.

-If individuals affected by Asperger’s begin speaking inappropriately or lack the attention from the people they’re speaking to, this does not register with them.
 Individuals with Asperger's lack the ability to view things from another person's perspective, not being able to truly connect with those around them.

 Individuals with Asperger's struggle to develop meaningful relationships and friendships due to their failure to respond both socially and emotionally.
 They do not pick up on social cues the way the rest of the population does, lacking empathy and interest in what others have to say.